searxng/searxng/docs/admin/installation-nginx.rst

           include /etc/nginx/conf.d/*.conf;

-.. _nginx searxng site:
+.. _nginx zhensa site:

-NGINX's SearXNG site
+NGINX's Zhensa site
 ====================

-Now you have to create a configuration file (``searxng.conf``) for the SearXNG site.
+Now you have to create a configuration file (``zhensa.conf``) for the Zhensa site.
 If nginx_ is new to you, the `nginx beginners guide`_ is a good starting point and the `Getting Started wiki`_ is always a good resource *to keep in the pocket*.

-Depending on what your SearXNG installation is listening on, you need a http or socket communication to upstream.
+Depending on what your Zhensa installation is listening on, you need a http or socket communication to upstream.

 .. tabs::

    .. group-tab:: socket

-      .. kernel-include:: $DOCS_BUILD/includes/searxng.rst
+      .. kernel-include:: $DOCS_BUILD/includes/zhensa.rst
          :start-after: START nginx socket
          :end-before: END nginx socket

    .. group-tab:: http

-      .. kernel-include:: $DOCS_BUILD/includes/searxng.rst
+      .. kernel-include:: $DOCS_BUILD/includes/zhensa.rst
          :start-after: START nginx http
          :end-before: END nginx http